 Another strange form of movement some cephalopods have been known to do is fly!
 They will use their siphons (which we talked about previously) to propel themselves out of the water.
 In one species, the Neon flying squid, or Todarodes pacificus, it will flatten itself out so that it can glide in the air!

-Octopi are also able to fit through incredibly small holes.
+Octopuses are also able to fit through incredibly small holes.
+Octopuses can fit into anything bigger than their eye or mouth, the only parts that are hard or mostly hard.
 Because they don’t have any bones, a 600 pound octopus can fit through a hole the size of a quarter!

 What would the movement of a cephalopod on land be called?

 Mammals walk, snakes slither, birds fly, frogs hop, fish swim, and centipedes crawl, so what would a squid, cuttlefish, or octopus do?
 Comment below with your answer.